 Orchid roots are more sensitive then most houseplants and can burn and die back if your use ordinary houseplant fertilizer.

 Too much fertilizer burns the roots of orchids causing them to die back.
 The burnt roots are no longer capable or transporting water and nutrients around the plant which causes the orchids leaves to turn yellow as a sign of stress.

-Orchids are not necessarily heavy feeders but specially formulated orchid fertilizer supports health growth and encourages flowering.
+Orchids are not necessarily heavy feeders but specially formulated orchid fertilizer supports healthy growth and encourages flowering.